-Prescription painkillers (opioids) are powerful drugs that reduce the intensity of nerve signals, altering your perception of pain.
-In addition to numbing the pain, Opioid medications can produce a sense of pleasure because these drugs affect the area of the brain that triggers reward.
+Prescription painkillers (opioids) are powerful drugs that reduce the intensity of nerve signals and alter your perception of pain.
+In addition to numbing pain, Opioid medications can produce a sense of pleasure because they affect the area of the brain that triggers reward.
 Some of the most commonly abused prescription opioids include Hydrocodone (Vicodin), Oxycodone (OxyContin, Percocet), Morphine, Meperidine (Demerol), and Codeine.

-When designing The Raleigh House programs, we aimed to be different than any other treatment center.
-Our center has a soothing environment, which we believe has a significant impact on program results.
+When designing The Raleigh House programs, we aimed to differentiate ourselves by creating unique treatment programs.
+Our drug rehab center in Denver, Colorado has a soothing environment, which we believe has a significant impact on program results.
 As a client, we prioritize your comfort at The Raleigh House.
 All clients will receive a thorough psychiatric, nursing and medical assessment upon admission where they will determine medication to help with the intensity of withdrawal.
 Individual therapists work with the client to create and implement treatment plans individualized to the client’s specific needs and goals for treatment.

 Experiencing ongoing effects or symptoms of prescription painkiller abuse is normal.
 Symptoms can persist for an extended period of time.
 Some clients may experience fever-like symptoms such as a high temperature, chills, excessive sweating, shakiness, nausea and vomiting.
 If you begin experiencing these symptoms in treatment your clinical team will be there to take care of you step by step and keep you feeling safe and comfortable.